 Please provide an outline of your current pay system and any proposed changes.
 When describing your pay system please provide information under the following headings set out below and when giving reasons for any changes please provide robust data:

 Revalorisation

-- The proposed level of revalorisation under the remit.
+- The proposed level of revalorisation under the remit - please provide evidence of legal / contractual entitlement to revalorisation.

 Progression